 It is Rhyme Time again!
-Last time we learned the rhyme Miss Polly had a dolly and I made a Dolly Comfort Pillow.
+The last time we learned the rhyme Miss Polly had a dolly and I made a Dolly Comfort Pillow.
+This week’s rhyme is Twinkle, Twinkle Little Star and my daughter made a lantern!

-You will need a black paper/cardboard or craft foam, thick cardboard to press on, a star shape and a sharp object(a strong toothpick could work too).
+You will need black paper/cardboard or craft foam, thick cardboard to press on, a star shape and a sharp object(a strong toothpick could work too).

 Secure the star with a piece of sticky gum(Prestik/Blutak) and let your child press holes all around the star.
-This works on those fine motor skills and hand eye coordination too.
+This works on those fine motor skills and hand-eye coordination too.

 She did get tired of pressing the holes around the star, so I finished it off with a spiral.